lostkagamine/fluoroperoxide/README.md

 Fluoroperoxide is a stand-alone Rust file runner.

 ## What's the name about?
 [Dioxygen difluoride](https://en.wikipedia.org/wiki/Dioxygen_difluoride) (or fluorine peroxide) is an extremely potent and fast-acting oxidiser.
 Oxidisation *rusts* stuff.
-Can't stop, won't stop.

 ## Documentation
-(I'll write some tomorrow, I'm tired)
+Check the `doc` directory in this repository for some.

 ## License
 MIT